WELCOME TO GMS ACCOUNTING ONLINE HELP

 The grid displays all GJ batches and the corresponding hash totals.
 Columns can be sorted ascending or descending by clicking on the column heading.
 The GJ batch can also be posted or unposted in the grid.

-Description: You can enter a description for the batch that will print on the batch control, batch register and Batch Analysis.
+Description: Enter a description for the batch that will print on the batch control, batch register and Batch Analysis.

-Posting Period: You will need to enter or select from the combo box the posting period in which you wish to include this batch for month end processing purposes.
+Posting Period: Enter or select from the combo box the posting period

 Print Options

-Date: Your report will print in date order.
+Date: The report will print in date order.

-Document #: Your report will print according to the document numbers assigned at data entry time.
+Document #: The report will print according to the document numbers assigned at data entry time.

 GJ Data Entry

-ACH Debit: Check this box if the General Journal document to be entered represents an ACH debit payment to a vendor.
-Once you check this box, vendor code and vendor name fields will appear.
-You may then select or enter the vendor code or name to which the ACH debit payment was issued.
+A. ACH Debit: Check this box to enter an ACH debit payment to a vendor.
+Once this box is checked, vendor code and vendor name fields will appear.
+Select or enter the vendor code or name.
 If Supplement #327 Complete PO's is used, a PO associated with the ACH payment can be selected from the drop down box.
-Full or partial payments can be applied and the PO can be marked as completed.
+Full or partial payments can be applied, and the PO can be marked as completed.

 The vendor and payment information will be stored and subsequently printed on the GJ Batch, Payment History and will be added to the 1099 table if applicable when prepared.

-Save: Click this button to save the general journal entry just entered.
-Prior to saving the entry the transaction will be checked for the following:
+Prior to saving the entry, the transaction will be checked for the following:

 - The entry must be in balance.
 Debits must equal credits.